 Penal Fines are collected within each county in Michigan for violations of state penal laws, such as speeding.
 Penal fines are distributed per capita to the libraries within each county.
 The amount of the fine is determined at the discretion of the district court judge.
-Local government ordinances have diverted these funds away from libraries and higher court costs have caused a decline in penal fines. $15,867.14 was received in 2012. ($18,128.15 was received in 2011 and $19,179.69 in 2010).
-Penal fines accounted for 0.09% of the library's income in 2012.
+Local government ordinances have diverted these funds away from libraries and higher court costs have caused a decline in penal fines. $13,085.81 was received in 2018. ($18,128.15 was received in 2011 and $19,179.69 in 2010).
+Penal fines accounted for 0.08% of the library's income.

 In order to qualify for State Aid, libraries must receive at least 3/10ths of a mill in local support.
-Libraries must also complete a list of minimum requirements for open hours and staff.
+Libraries must also complete a list of minimum requirements for open hours and staff certification.

 Other Funding Sources

-The combination of all funding sources allows Sanilac District Library to provide the services that our patrons have requested: audio books, books in print for every age and reading level, computers, early childhood programs, extended open hours, Interlibrary Loan, Internet access, magazines, MelCat delivery, movies, newspapers, programs of special interest and qualified staff to help you find the information you need in a clean, well organized environment.
+The combination of all funding sources allows Sanilac District Library to provide the services that our patrons have requested: audio books, books in print for every age and reading level, computers, early childhood programs, extended open hours, Interlibrary loan, Internet access, magazines, MelCat delivery, movies, newspapers, OverDrive audio & ebooks, programs of special interest, RBD digital magazines and qualified staff to help you find the information you need in a clean, well organized safe environment.